 Health Dangers of Chlordane Exposure

 Chlordane can affect the digestive and nervous system, it’s also toxic to the liver.
 High exposure can cause convulsions and death.
-Low exposure may cause headaches, confusion, vomiting, stomach cramps, vision problems, and general malaise.
+Low exposure may cause headaches, confusion, vomiting, stomach cramps, vision concerns, and general malaise.
 Based on information from the 1999-2004 National Health and Nutrition Examination Survey, the Department of Family Medicine at the Medical University of South Carolina reported that exposure to chlordane has been linked to an increase in the development of diabetes.
 Additionally, exposure to herbicides and insecticides is especially harmful to the thyroid; chlordane is one of the most toxic chemicals in this regard.

 Reducing Chlordane Exposure